homan-uppu/docs/documentation.md

 The dashboard marks the deposit as “Pending” while we wait for 3 block confirmations, then credits your personal-token wallet automatically.
 ---
 **Heads-up on fees**: You pay the normal gas fee to move USDC on-chain; PTN charges nothing to accept a deposit.
-**Minimums**: For now we accept deposits as small as $25 to keep gas overhead reasonable.
-Once your balance shows up you can invest in other personal tokens immediately.

 ---